TheTeaCat/CameraThing/camera-thing/README.md

 These are indicated by a [network failure animation](#network-failure-animation).

-If the device is saying there's a network failure, then the first thing to check is that your WiFi network is working - if you're using a mobile hotspot from your phone, has your phone just ran out of battery or turned its hotspot off?
+If the device is saying there's a network failure, then if you're using a WiFi connection the first thing to check is that your WiFi network is working - if you're using a mobile hotspot from your phone, has your phone just ran out of battery or turned its hotspot off?

 The next possibility is that your tweeter service has died or moved, which you can check by going to its `/health` endpoint in your browser to check it still says `"I'm Healthy!"`.